mohsinalimat/Pomegranate/README.md

 Function | Parameters|Use
 ------------ | ------------ | -------------
-downloadImageFromNSURL() | url | download Image from a URL without placeholder
+downloadImageFrom(url:) | url | download Image from a URL without placeholder

 ## Date-Formaterr